- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 - The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans.

 - The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (Bettelheim 13).

 According to Bettelheim’s theories about fairy tales and religion, the stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (13).

 Information on the format of quotations and footnotes may be found in many reference books.
 One standard reference is A Pocket Style Manual by Diana Hacker.
 Other guides and examples are listed on the Lake Forest College library website under Citing Sources.

-Lake Forest College is committed to the ideals of academic honesty as outlined in the Lake Forest College Student Handbook.
+Lake Forest College is committed to the ideals of academic honesty as outlined in the Lake Forest College Catalog.